Keyboard shortcuts

 name: "my-repo".into(),

-// Full project path — for nested GitLab groups this may be
+// Full project path — nested GitLab groups may be "group/subgroup/repo"

 path: "my-org/my-repo".into(),